zmike/zmike.github.io/_posts/2023-06-23-presenting.md

 So I deleted it.

-That was another ~60% perf boost.
+That was a ~60% perf boost.

 ## Brass Tacks: Reducing Redundant WSI Operations
 The final frontier of WSI perf is syncfile operations.
 TL;DR Vulkan WSI is explicit, which means there's a file descriptor fence passed back and forth between kernel and application to signal when a swapchain image can be used/reused, and all of these operations have costs.
 These costs aren't typically visible to applications, but when 4000ns can be a 10% performance boost, they start to become noticeable.

 Now one thing to note here is that the DRI frontend uses implicit sync, which means drivers are allowed to do some tricks to avoid extra operations related to swapchain fencing.
-VK WSI, however, uses explicit sync, which means all these tricks are ~~totally legal~~NOT AT ALL LEGAL.
+VK WSI, however, uses explicit sync, which means all these tricks are ~~still totally legal~~NOT AT ALL LEGAL.
 This means that, in a sense, VK WSI will always be slightly slower.
 Probably less than 10,000ns per frame, but, again, this is significant when running at extreme framerates.

 The only operation I could sensibly eliminate from the presentation path was the dmabuf semaphore export.
 Semaphores are automatically reset after they are signaled, so this means there's no need to continually export the same semaphore for every present.